You are here

 The second and third floors of the Fitzpatrick Building supports the Fitzpatrick Center for Photonics, which is dedicated to photonics, the integration of light with electronics to manage and transmit information.
 The center focuses on exploring and exploiting the interface between the physical and digital world, and educating tomorrow’s photonics leaders.

-The south building of the west complex is a state-of-the-art electronic auditorium, undergraduate laboratories and the school’s Integrated Sensors and Simulators initiative.
+The south building of the west complex is a large auditorium, undergraduate laboratories and the school’s Integrated Sensors and Simulators initiative.

 The 3rd floor includes the Applied Remote Sensing Center, which is leading a four-university effort to develop techniques to direct sensors seeking hidden war targets.